 - Dehydrate until most of the moisture is gone (about 4 hours at 105 F).

 - Mix up the remaining ingredients into a marinade, and marinate your SCOBYs for 24 hours.

 - Grease your dehydrator trays again.
 Fully dehydrate the SCOBYs at 105F for 8 hours.

 - Store in airtight jars and consume within 1 month.

--The easiest way to harvest thin SCOBYs is frequently harvest SCOBYs off of your brew.
-Alternatively you could try separating a thick SCOBY into layers, however, that was pretty difficult to do.
+-The easiest way to harvest thin SCOBYs for this recipe is frequently harvest SCOBYs off of your brew.
+Alternatively you could try separating a thick SCOBY into layers, however, that is pretty difficult to do.

--If you aren’t a SCOBY growing person, you could simply sub-in thinly sliced firm tofu, to make a pretty tasty tofu jerky.
+-If you aren’t a SCOBY growing person, you could simply sub-in thinly sliced firm tofu, for delicious tofu jerky.

 -If you don’t happen to have a dehydrator, you could use your oven set on it’s lowest temperature with a wooden spoon stuck in to keep the door propped open.

 -Original idea of the Kombucha SCOBY Jerky goes out to the Holistic Squid!